The benefits of improving member engagement in your gym, the existing methods and how gym-based technology can help.

 With a gym-based app, members can not only interact with each other online, but they also have more opportunities to interact with each other in real life.
 If the technology encourages going to the gym when using it, it makes it more likely that by working out or talking to someone on the app, that they meet and interact in real life.

-Being a member of a gym and having a private app where you can compete with other members, meet new friends, and discuss issues with staff, will massively help members feel a part of the gym community.
+Being a member of a gym and having a private app where you can compete with other members, meet new friends, and discuss issues with staff, will massively help members feel like part of the gym community.

 As a gym owner, you should be looking at every possible way to improve member engagement.
 You then need to filter out what methods are practical and effective, and what methods could end up being more effort than they are worth.